-123 Significant interest in nonmyopic adaptive sensing has arisen in the recent robotics 124 literature.
-For example, the recent book by Thrun et al. (2005) describes examples of

-125 such approaches, under the rubric of probabilistic robotics.
-Our paper aims to address 126 increasing interest in the subject in the signal processing area as well.
-Our aim is to

-120 increasing interest in the subject in the signal processing area as well.
-Our ann is to 127 provide an accessible and expository treatment of the subject, introducing a class of

-128 new solutions to what is increasingly recognized to be an important new problem.
+Significant interest in nonmyopic adaptive sensing has arisen in the recent robotics literature.
+For example, the recent book by Thrun, Burgard, and Fox [54] describes examples of such approaches, under the rubric of probabilistic robotics.
+Our paper aims to address increasing interest in the subject in the signal processing area as well.
+Our aim is to provide an accessible and expository treatment of the subject, introducing a class of new solutions to what is increasingly recognized to be an important new problem.